[NEW] GoFundMe’s latest report: The Social State of Giving

 But if traffic is steady and conversion rates are still declining, evaluate your landing pages’ user experience and test your donation checkout flow to ensure a streamlined, simple, and secure process.

-Double-check that everything works on desktop and mobile devices through the purchase process.
-After that, take a look at any tweaks or changes made to the page.
+Double-check that everything works on desktop and mobile devices during the purchase process.
+Then, look at any tweaks or changes made to the page.
 You’d be surprised how even small things, like switching up headlines or playing with colors, can make a big difference in your conversion rates.

 Your Nonprofit’s Donation Page Checklist